 The part-whole model can be useful for representing known and unknown parts or the known and unknown whole in combining problems.

-• Combining : Whole unknown - The class has a lot of colored pencils.
+• Combining: Whole unknown - The class has a lot of colored pencils.
 There are 300 red crayons and 500 blue crayons.
 How many crayons does the class have?

-Comparing Problems
+Compare Problems

 • Comparing: Difference unknown.
 Judith has $600 and Jeanne has $300.
 How many more dollars does Judith have than Jeanne?
-OR Judith has $600 and Jane has $300.
+OR Judith has $600 and Jeanne has $300.
 How much less does Jeanne have than Judith?

-• Comparing: Larger amount unknown - Judith has $300 more than Jeanne.
+• Comparing: Larger quantity unknown - Judith has $300 more than Jeanne.
 Jeanne has $300.
 How many dollars does Judith have?
 OR Jeanne has $300 less than Judith.
 Jeanne has $300.
 How many dollars does Judith have?

 Requiring students to subtract will not help those who do not see the relevance of this strategy.
 However, if they are regularly exposed to a variety of problems and participate in the math exchanges that follow, they will be able to see the connections between various strategies and learn a variety of strategies.
 They then become more successful.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
-81-83.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 1, Nombres naturels, p.
+83-84.

 Computational Strategies